MacSmithNZ/massageeden.co.nz/content/blog/2020-10-what-happens-during-a-couples-massage/index.md

     alt: Couple enjoing a massage together.
 ---

-Here at Massage Me Day Spa, couples massage is one of the most popular services we offer.
+Here at Massage Eden, couples massage is one of the most popular services we offer.
 It makes up around 27% of our total bookings!
 So it's no surprise we encourage everyone to come on in and try it out.

 The couples can be a husband and wife, girlfriend and boyfriend, same-sex partners, mums and daughters, best friends, or any other combination of two people.
 It isn't strictly for couples (despite what the name says).